-Before starting with CLion, check these system requirements.
+Before starting with CLion, check this Quick Start Guide.

 Configure and use different toolchains for different projects in CLion, or even inside one project for different configurations.